cppis/k8s-tutorials/tutorial.k8s-logging/README.md

 * [Logging Architecture](https://kubernetes.io/docs/concepts/cluster-administration/logging/)
 * [Kubernetes Logging Simplified – Pt 1: Applications](https://observiq.com/blog/kubernetes-logging-simplified-pt-1-applications/)
 * [A Practical Guide to Kubernetes Logging](https://logz.io/blog/a-practical-guide-to-kubernetes-logging/)
+  * Kubernetes Node logging
+    When a container running on Kubernetes writes its logs to `stdout` or `stderr` streams, they are picked up by the `kubelet` service running on that node, and are delegated to the container engine for handling based on the logging driver configured in Kubernetes.

+    In most cases, Docker container logs will end up in the `/var/log/containers` directory on your host.
+Docker supports multiple logging drivers but, unfortunately, Kubernetes API does not support driver configuration.

 * [Introduction to Fluentd on Kubernetes](https://github.com/marcel-dempers/docker-development-youtube-series/tree/master/monitoring/logging/fluentd/kubernetes)
 * [5 Sharing images with Docker Hub and other registries](https://livebook.manning.com/book/learn-docker-in-a-month-of-lunches/chapter-5/4)
   Shows anatomy of a Docker image reference